abadongutierrez/pomodoro-timer/README.md

 ## 📂 Data Storage

-- Stats are saved in `~/.pomodoro-timer/stats.json`
+- History is saved in `~/.pomodoro-timer/timer-history.json`
 - Create the directory if it doesn't exist

 ---